ammdias/finctrl/MANUAL.md

   currency (all other digits will be discarded).
 - **decsep** (*optional*): character used to separate the integer from the decimal part of amounts in the currency.
-It will be used to print currency amounts as well to scan amounts input by the user.
+It will be used to print currency amounts as well as to scan amounts input by the user.

 All optional arguments not provided, with the exception of the short name, will be copied from the currency named `default`.